juanjobosch/SourceFilterContoursMelody/README.md

 where %input is the path to a wav file, and output is the file with the estimated melody.

-To run contour classification experiments, you should first compute and save the contours, and adapt the paths, as well as the hopsize.
+To run contour classification experiments, you should first compute and save the contours, and adapt the paths, as well as the hopsize:

 python run_contour_training_melody_extraction.py

 python run_glass_ceiling_experiment.py